Bruno Pérez

-Bruno Luciano Pérez Domínguez (born 18 March 2002) is an Argentine footballer who plays as an attacking midfielder for Deportivo Madryn.
+Bruno Luciano Pérez Domínguez (born 18 March 2002) is an Argentine professional footballer who plays as an attacking midfielder for Super League Greece club Asteras Tripolis, on loan from Deportivo Madryn.

-Club career
+Career

 Born in Córdoba, Argentina, Pérez is a product of Belgrano.
 In 2019–20, he was with Spanish club Compostela, but he finally returned to Argentina in the context of COVID-19 pandemic.
 The next year, he moved to Chile and joined on loan to Deportes Antofagasta.

 As a member of Deportes Antofagasta, Pérez was a substitute in the 4–0 loss against Universidad Católica on 4 November 2021 and made his debut in the Chilean Primera División match against Everton on 21 May 2022.

 He scored his first goal at professional level in the 4–1 win against San Marcos on 28 May 2023.
 He ended his loan with them in December 2023.

 In January 2024, he returned to his homeland and joined Deportivo Madryn.

+On 17 January 2026, Pérez was loaned on Super League Greece club Asteras Tripolis.